infowangxin/dubbo-nacos/dubbo-nacos-consumer/src/main/resources/templates/vendors/jszip/documentation/api_jszip/file_data.md

 __About `dir`__ :

-If `dir` is true or if a permission says it's a folder, this entry be flagged as a folder and the content will be ignored.
+If `dir` is true or if a dnPermission says it's a folder, this entry be flagged as a folder and the content will be ignored.

 __Returns__ : The current JSZip object, for chaining.